Website Design Checklist

 Google Search Console

-GSC is a free tool from Google that will help you keep an eye on the performance of your website in Google's search results
+GSC is a free tool from Google that will help you keep an eye on your website's performance in Google's search results

-A sitemap is essentially a table of contents for your website that can help Google find each page on your site and understand the hierarchy you have used.
+A sitemap is essentially a table of contents for your website to help Google find each page on your site and understand the hierarchy you have used.
 Submitting a sitemap can be done via the Google Search Console and will help Google determine what pages you have on your website so they can index them.

 Google Analytics is a free tool that allows you to monitor your website's traffic in great detail and in real-time.

 Fix 404 Pages

-A 404 error means that the page doesn't exist and sending traffic to such pages provides a poor user experience.
+A 404 error means that the page doesn't exist, and sending traffic to such pages provides a poor user experience.
 Google's Search Console will crawl your website and identify any 404 pages so you can restore any pages that have been deleted by accident or set up a redirect to the correct page.

 The Cookie Law is a piece of privacy legislation that requires websites to get consent from visitors to store or retrieve any information on a computer, smartphone or tablet.

-A high score means your website has been built properly and will help with your SEO so it's an important metric to check before you launch.
+A high score means your website has been built correctly and will help your SEO, so it's an important metric to check before launching.